 A. Identify the core components of your product

 For example, a software-as-a-service (SaaS) platform may have different modules for project management, team collaboration, and data analytics.
-Understanding each module and its relevance is key to devising marketing strategies that highlight these unique features.
+Understanding each module’s relevance is key to devising marketing strategies that highlight these unique features.

 B. The importance of deep understanding of the product

-A recent study by CSO Insights showed that 70% of customers believe that salespeople do not understand their needs.
+A recent study by CSO Insights showed that 70% of customers believe salespeople do not understand their needs.
 This gap often arises from a lack of in-depth product knowledge.
-When marketers have a deep understanding of the product, they can effectively translate its complexities into clear benefits that meet customer needs.
+When marketers deeply understand the product, they can effectively translate its complexities into clear benefits that meet customer needs.

-Knowledge should extend beyond just features; it should encompass how the product solves real-world problems.
-For instance, a pharmaceutical company marketing a complex drug needs to understand not just its biological mechanisms, but also how it improves patients’ lives, the conditions it treats, and why it’s a better choice than alternative treatments.
+Knowledge should extend beyond just features and how the product solves real-world problems.
+For instance, a pharmaceutical company marketing a complex drug needs to understand its biological mechanisms and how it improves patients’ lives, the conditions it treats, and why it’s a better choice than alternative treatments.

 C. Case study: Successful complex product marketing strategies

 Let’s consider the case of Salesforce, a leading CRM software company.
-Their product is complex, offering a multitude of features that can be overwhelming.
-However, Salesforce has managed to effectively market its product by deeply understanding and breaking down its functionalities into digestible pieces.
+Their product is complex, offering many features that can be overwhelming.
+However, Salesforce has effectively marketed its product by deeply understanding and breaking down its functionalities into digestible pieces.